 For instance, after adding a new camera, you can create a Rule to have the camera start recording when the sensor is opened.
 To edit existing Rules and Scenes, tap the triple bar icon at the upper left corner of the Dashboard.
 It’s that easy!

 To say that Iris solves all your home automation problems wouldn't be totally accurate.
 It does have a few shortcomings, some of which can be rather annoying.
 However, the 2nd Generation Smart Hub makes life a lot easier.
 Compared to its competitors, it supports way more third-party devices, which makes it extremely attractive.
 Some of the third party devices that can pair with Iris includes:

 Even if you’re starting from scratch, installing Iris is pretty simple.
 Begin by downloading the Iris Smart Hub app and create an account.
 You’ll need your email address and a password for this step.

-Then, complete the “About You” portion where you provide some personal information, and you're almost there. asked to provide your full name, phone number, and an optional picture.
+Then, complete the “About You” portion where you provide some personal information like full name, phone number, as well as adding an optional picture.

 The phone number will be used in case the fire alarm is triggered.
 With that done, proceed to complete the “About Your Home” section which asks for your address.